dejanbatanjac/dejanbatanjac.github.io/_posts/2019-08-29-Adam and Adaam.md

 However, if we convert the [Adam optimizer from PyTorch](https://pytorch.org/docs/stable/_modules/torch/optim/adam.html) you will note that the implementation is not by the paper.

-I will present you the simplified Adam based on the PyTorch implementation with weight decay and other unneeded stuff removed:
+I present in here the simplified version of Adam based on the PyTorch implementation with weight decay removed:

     class Adam(Optimizer): #simplified but like in PyTorch